Whyzanet/WhyzaGC/README.md

 Input is via 5 button combinations.
 Button A, Button B, Button C, Button A&B ( default startup mode ) and finally Button B&C to disable and renable Wifi.

-web data is available via the ESP8266 on port 80.
+web diagnostic data is available via the ESP8266 IP address on port 80.
 Monitor easily via the following linux command or similar

 watch -n 10 curl -s 192.168.0.x